Chapter 7 Bankruptcy Attorney Los Angeles

 Also known as "straight" or "liquidation" bankruptcy, Chapter 7 bankruptcy can only be filed by individuals who pass the qualifying means test.
 This test was established by the United States Congress in 2005 and is designed to weed out individuals who have the financial capability to repay their debts under the Chapter 13 bankruptcy repayment plan option.

 In order to be pass the means test, you must demonstrate that you cannot afford to repay your debt.
 First, the means test compares your income to the median income of the same household size in your county.
 If your income is lower than the median income, you pass the means test.
 But, we are able to qualify many of our clients whose income is higher than the median income.

 There are many factors that can influence your eligibility for Chapter 7 bankruptcy.
-We encourage you to contact our Southern California Chapter 7 bankruptcy attorneys to learn more whether you qualify and if is the right choice for you.
+We encourage you to contact our Los Angeles Chapter 7 bankruptcy attorneys to learn more whether you qualify and if is the right choice for you.